 Unfortunately, the animals are either illiterate or scofflaws, since they persist in living in the islands despite their undocumented status.
 Presumably the mongooses who thrive in the Maui beach parks enrich their diet with leftover hamburger and barbecue scraps from the picnickers.

-Maui Walk: Zombie Land
+Maui Walk: The Land of the Dead

 Continuing north, we passed once again the rugged tree that had established its home among the rocks: